sascommunities/sas-hackathon-boot-camp-2025/viya/VisualAnalytics-AnalyzingWaitTimes.md

 * Click the Assign data button in the middle of the screen.
 Let's start with the Underlying factors.
 On which factors do we, as humans, base our decision to attend an outdoor amusement park?
 Personally speaking, I'm not outside measuring humidity or noticing which way the wind is blowing.
 * Use the + Add button to insert which factors you would use - I'm choosing:
   - Name of the attraction
-  - More detailed description of the weather condition
+  - The main weather condition
   - Probability of precipitation
   - This temperature accounts for the human perception of weather
   - Wind speed